discoproject/disco/doc/howto/worker.rst

 OK
 --

    A generic response from Disco.
-This message has no payload.
+This message has the payload `"ok"`.

 .. _FAIL: